-Structure of the union
+3.0 Structure of the union

 CUPW is a democratic union.
 The ultimate decision making power resides with the membership.
 Every three years, representatives from the locals meet at the National Convention to decide on a plan of action for the coming years.
-The National Constitution which includes the union's policies are the result of decisions at these conventions.
+The National Constitution and policies are the result of decisions at these conventions.
 Delegates also elect national and regional representatives.